Government of India Act 1833

 The Government of India Act 1833 (3 & 4 Will.
 4. c.
-85), sometimes called the East India Company Act 1833 or the Charter Act 1833, was an act of the Parliament of the United Kingdom, later retitled as the Saint Helena Act 1833.
+85), sometimes called the East India Company Act 1833 or the Charter Act 1833, is an act of the Parliament of the United Kingdom, later retitled as the Saint Helena Act 1833.
 It extended the royal charter granted to the East India Company for an additional twenty years, and restructured the governance of British India.

 Provisions

 The act contained the following provisions: